 Got burnpile?
 Who doesn’t

-From March 1 – June 30 open burning is allowed from 10:00am – 6:00pm.
-All fires must be completely extinguished by 6:00pm.
+From July 1 – September 30 – Open burning is now prohibited for the summer.
+Campfires are currently OK, but no burning of piles.
 For more information see www.firesafekalispell.com.
 Burning manmade material is prohibited at all times.
 For more information, see the county’s burning restrictions website.